 - Transformation LUT: This LUT changes an image from one color space to another.
 For example, Rec.
 709, the standard color for televisions to DCI-P3, a cinema-standard color.

-- Calibration LUT: This LUT is used for correcting and calibrating any inaccuracies in a display.
-It is used to correct rather than transform the image.
+- Calibration LUT: This LUT is used to correct and calibrate any display inaccuracies.
+It is used to fix rather than transform the image.
 It ensures that a reference monitor adheres to a standard color space such as DCI-P3.
 Most people also refer to it as display LUT.

 - 1D LUT: It’s called 1D because it covers only one direction.
 It has three data mappings for green, red, and blue.
 While it achieves the goal of a LUT, it limits editors and colorists in terms of control.
 This LUT can set a display’s color balance, white point, and overall contrast.
 You can recognize a 1D LUT as its file ends with a “.lut” extension.